9 Tips For Choosing Acoustical Sound Panels

-1. Fire Ratings Materials Used to Control Sound
+1. Use Fire Rated Materials to Control Sound

 Fiberglass panels are class A fire rated.
 Foam panels made of melamine foam are also class A fire rated.
-But polyurethane foam is not.
-If you are in a public venue target class A fire rated sound panels.
+Polyurethane foam is not.
+If you are in a public venue, target class A fire-rated sound panels.
 See Fabric Panels.

 2. The Durability of Typical Soundproofing Materials

 Foam panels are effective for controlling echoes, but they have a shelf life to them.
 Eventually, they will deteriorate over time, crumbling to dust and becoming less and less effective.
 Their average shelf life is about 7 years.
 Foam is great for music rooms, studio settings, drum booths, etc..but not public venues such as gymnasiums.

 3. The Beauty of Acoustic Control Panels